baden03/collapse-o-matic/readme.txt

 1. Add a the shortcode to your post like so: `[expand title="Displayed Title Goes Here"]Hidden content goes here[/expand]`
 1. Test that the this plug-in meets your demanding needs.
 1. Tweak the CSS to match your flavour.
-1. Rate the plug-in and verify if it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at https://wordpress.org/tags/jquery-collapse-o-matic/
+1. Report bugs or request features at https://github.com/baden03/collapse-o-matic/issues

 == Frequently Asked Questions ==

-= Where can I translate this plugin into my favourite language? =
+= How can I translate this plugin into my favourite language? = A .pot template is included in the languages directory.
+German (de_DE) translations are bundled as collapse-o-matic-de_DE.po and collapse-o-matic-de_DE.mo.
+Use Poedit or msgfmt to create additional locales from the template.
-<a href='https://translate.wordpress.org/projects/wp-plugins/jquery-collapse-o-matic'>Community translation for Collapse-O-Matic</a> is available via the WordPress Translation project.

-= I am a Social Netwookiee, might Twinpictures have a Facebook page? = Yes, yes... <a href='https://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.
+= I am a Social Netwookiee, might Twinpictures have a Facebook page? = Nope.

 = Does Twinpictures do the Twitter? =
-Ah yes! <a href='https://twitter.com/#!/twinpictures'>@Twinpictures</a> does the twitter tweeting around here.
+Nope.

 = How does one use the shortcode, exactly? =
 A <a href='https://pluginoven.com/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.

 = Is Galato the same as Ice Cream? =
-No. Not even close.
+Nope.
+Not even close.

 == Screenshots ==